cies/resume/README.md

 # TaDa

-  * separate file for command definitions (so we can collaborate on that file using forks and pull-requests)
+  * Separate file for command definitions (so we can collaborate on that file using forks and pull-requests)
-  * ligatures (not very noticable with the Pagella font, one could try Libertine or Hoefler)
+  * Allow ligatures (not very noticable with the Pagella font, one could try Libertine or Hoefler)
-  * old style numbers (had to make the apostrophes look nice on double-digit years)
+  * Use old style numbers (had to make the apostrophes look nice on double-digit years)
-  * cleanup the tex file: some repetitive stuff can move into functions
+  * Cleanup the tex file: some repetitive stuff can move into functions